+"O Mary, loose

+Your cloudy wrap!

+The gate is shut,

+No timorous tap

+Comes on the empty

+Window-pane,

+To wake your life

+To joy again.

-O Mary, loose Your cloudy wrap!
-The gate is shut, No timorous tap Comes on the empty Window-pane, To wake your life To joy again.
-"The old wife broods Beside the fire.
+The old one broods Beside the fire.
 No grief has she, And no desire.
 With puckered lips And crooked smile She mutters to Herself the while.

-"A year, or two- Or maybe three- And I the pedlar-Man shall be, And I the baby Soft and white That Mary cries for In the night, And I the wind So faint and thin, The wind that blows The twillight in."
+"A year, or two-

+Or maybe three-

+And I the pedlarMan shall be,

+And I the baby

+Soft and white

+That Mary cries for

+In the night,

+And I the wind

+So faint and thin,

+The wind that blows

+The twilight in."